 The area of plantation resource to support the industry is predicted to decline.
-The FPC and industry will continue to work to minimise the impacts of these forecast shortfalls through continuing to support increased plantation establishment in line with the Softwood Industry Strategy for Western Australia (2016).
+The FPC and industry are working to minimise the impacts of these forecast shortfalls through continuing to support increased plantation establishment in line with the Softwood Industry Strategy for Western Australia (2016).